 - Do you live in a building/apartment that won’t allow for modification of the structure?

 Think about the above questions for a little bit.
-Planning a fitness road map for success requires forethought, if you just rush into it you’re likely to have difficult achieving your goals, trust us.
+Planning a fitness road map for success requires forethought; if you just rush into it, you’re likely to have difficulty achieving your goals, trust us.

-About six years ago in university my mother (or Santa, whichever) got me a telescoping pull-up bar for for Christmas.
+About six years ago in university, my mother (or Santa, whichever) got me a telescoping pull-up bar for Christmas.
 The only problem was I lived in a university-owned apartment complex that had solid wood door frames that I couldn’t drill holes into.

 There are tons of options out there, but this list is our personal top 3.
 Keep reading to find out why.

-There’s a reason the JFIT is the best rated telescoping bar on Amazon (link); it balances build quality with price with simplicity.
-As we mention when reviewing any type of bar, the simplest is often the best because there is not need to over complicate a tool that facilitates one of the simplest exercises known to man; the pull up.
+There’s a reason the JFIT is the best-rated telescoping bar on Amazon (link); it balances build quality with price with simplicity.
+As we mention when reviewing any type of bar, the simplest is often the best because there is no need to overcomplicate a tool that facilitates one of the simplest exercises known to man; the pull-up.

 Maximum Adjustability, Longest Bar Available

 That means the JFIT provides an extra 8″ of length that other telescoping bars can’t match.
-These extreme width is perfect for oversized door frames that other doorway mounted bars (internal link) just aren’t compatible with.
+This extreme width is perfect for oversized door frames that other doorway-mounted bars (internal link) just aren’t compatible with.

 Removable Velcro Grips

-For anyone that has been to a busy gym or owned a pull up bar before knows, grips can get pretty nasty pretty quick.
-Repeated soaking up of sweat, tight gripping with dirty hands and the friction from gym gloves takes their toll on grips.
+For anyone that has been to a busy gym or owned a pull-up bar before knows grips can get pretty nasty pretty quickly.
+Repeated soaking up of sweat, tight gripping with dirty hands, and the friction from gym gloves takes their toll on grips.

-This is why we rarely recommends bars with foam grips as standard because foam is a relatively delicate material that wears quickly and soaks up stinky sweat.
-The grips on the JFIT however are unique in that they can be removed, cleaned and reattached at whatever width is preferable.
+This is why we rarely recommend bars with foam grips as standard because foam is a relatively delicate material that wears quickly and soaks up stinky sweat.
+The grips on the JFIT, however, are unique in that they can be removed, cleaned, and reattached at whatever width is preferable.

 Maximum Adjustability & Stability

-The JFIT extends from both ends, which means pressure is applied/distributed equally and those the bar is more secure then other cheap telescoping bars that only extend form one end.
-This is why the company can confidently state this bar holds up to 300lbs.
+The JFIT extends from both ends, which means the pressure is applied/distributed equally, and the bar is more secure than other cheap telescoping bars that only extend from one end.
+This is why the company can confidently state this bar holds up to 300 lbs.